 Now, advances in the Internet of Things (IoT) combined with programmatic display means that personalized digital advertising messages in the physical world may not be that far into the future either.

 Following Our Lives Online

 As our lives have moved increasingly online, advertisers have rushed to catch up and ensure their messages are where we are.
-The decline in print advertising is well documented – GroupM estimates it now equates to only 16% of advertising revenues in the US; with digital now accounting for more than 33%.
+The decline in print advertising is well documented – GroupM estimates it now equates to only 16% of in-app advertising revenues in the US; with digital now accounting for more than 33%.

 In 2011, Internet advertising revenues in the United States surpassed those of cable television for the first time and nearly exceeded those of broadcast television.

 At that time, Google reigned supreme: it had 87% of display impression market share in 2012.
 In the last five years, this market-leading position has been cannibalized by Facebook, other social programs and progressive mobile networks.